 As adults age, the likelihood of the lump being a cancer increases.
 This is particularly true for people who smoke or drink a lot of alcohol.
 Most lumps in adults are not cancers.

-See your provider to have the cause of the neck lump treated.
+See your provider to have the cause of the neck lump diagnosed and treated.

 When to Contact a Medical Professional